GetResponse/DevZone/API/README.md

 * `action` (optional) – Allowed modes are `standard`, `insert`, `update`.
 If standard mode is chosen then a new contact will be added if not already present in a given campaign otherwise existing contact will be updated including name change and customs list merge.
 If insert mode is chosen then a contact will be added if it doesn’t exist in a given campaign but no updates will be performed otherwise.
 If update is chosen then a contact will be updated if it exists in a given campaign but no inserts will be performed otherwise.
 Default is standard.
 * `name` (optional) – Name value.
 * `email` (mandatory) – Email value.
-* `cycle_day` (optional) – Insert contact on a given day at the follow-up cycle.
+* `cycle_day` (optional) – Insert contact on a given day at the autoresponder cycle.
 Value of 0 means the beginning of the cycle.
 Lack of this param means that a contact will not be inserted into cycle.
 * `ip` (optional) – Contact’s IP address used for geo location.
 Must be given in dotted decimal format.
 * `customs` (optional) – List of contact customs.
 In case of contact update new customs will be inserted and the existing ones will be updated with the new values.
 Customs not provided on this list will not be removed.
 Custom name must be composed using lowercase letters, digits and underscores only.